ourchitecture/hello-cloud/src/docs/clouds.md

 !!! bug "Some hello-cloud challenges"

-    - Resources were **not free** and kind of expensive for a "hello-cloud" project!
+    - Resources were **not free** with a small daily charge for a "hello-cloud" project.
+But, that daily charge adds up when developing and testing deployments multiple times.
-    - For PaaS deployments, There is a chance creating and destroying "hello-world" deployments repeatedly may result in residual cloud artifacts.
+    - For PaaS deployments, there is a chance creating and destroying "hello-world" deployments repeatedly may result in residual cloud artifacts.
 More detailed investigation needs to confirm that everything is removed during a cloud uninstall.
     - CLI errors could benefit from machine-readable names and codes in the output (e.g. "ResourceNotFound").
-    - Separate CLIs for AWS (`aws`), Elastic Beanstalk (`eb`) and a .NET CLI plug-in (`dotnet dotnet-aws`) were required.
-Generally, the separation seems beneficial, but there is cognitive overlap across `aws elasticbeanstalk` and `eb` as well as `eb deploy` and `dotnet dotnet-aws deploy`.
+    - Separate CLIs for AWS (`aws`), Elastic Beanstalk (`eb`) and a .NET CLI plug-in (`dotnet aws`) were required.
+Generally, the separation seems beneficial, but there is cognitive overlap across `aws elasticbeanstalk` and `eb` as well as `eb deploy` and `dotnet aws deploy`.
+The `dotnet aws deploy` command also has prerequisite dependencies on Node.js and Docker.
-    - PaaS support for .NET is limited.
-The workaround was to create a containerized deployment.
+    - PaaS tooling support for .NET internally utilizes a containerized deployment on the local machine rather than deploying the .NET code to the cloud and allowing the PaaS to make the necessary cloud infrastructure (container) steps internally.
+Running production containers locally could offer some advantages for developers trying to replicate production issues, but containerization seemed to be a short-lived cloud deploy step.
     - PaaS support for Java and Kotlin using Elastic Beanstalk and Corretto 11 complains during `eb deploy` with "Alert: The platform version that your environment is using isn't recommended.
 There's a recommended version in the same platform branch."
 This is because specifying `eb init --platform corretto-11 ...` defaults to version "3.2.7", when a newer platform version exists on AWS.
 [Contributions](./contribute.md) to fix this with a specific platform version are welcomed.

 ### Microsoft Azure :material-microsoft-azure: